 A heated steering wheel is now standard.
 Rear heated seats are now standard on Premium Plus.

 The top-of-the-line Prestige trim is discontinued.
-Audi Lane Departure Warning, steering wheel shift paddles, progressive steering, S line exterior treatment and a power lumbar on the front passenger seat are now standard.
+Audi Lane Departure Warning, steering wheel shift paddles, progressive steering, S line exterior treatment and a power lumbar on the front passenger seat are now standard with the more powerful engine.
 Adaptive cruise control is now standard on Premium Plus.

 Automated parking assist is now a stand-alone option.